clasher3531/clasher3531/README.md

 - 👋 Hi, I’m @clasher3531
-- 👀 I’m interested in problem solving
+- 👀 I’m interested in problem-solving
-- 🌱 I’m currently learning react.js for frontend development
+- 🌱 I’m currently working as a full stack developer in a reputed organization
-- 💞️ I’m looking to collaborate on react.js
+- 💞️ I’m looking to collaborate on React.js
-- 📫 You can reach me on my personal email address : joshinikhil3531@gmail.com
+- 📫 You can reach me at my email address: joshinikhil3531@gmail.com

 <!---
 clasher3531/clasher3531 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.